nickey-1/hertechtrail_cohort6_project/README.txt

 The Home page is a welcome page more like a receptionist in real life sense.
 It appeals to the viewers and give the website vistors a general overview of the site.

-The About Section gives general details about me such as information aboutmy identity and skills.
+The About Section gives general details about me such as information abou tmy identity and skills.

 The Contact page contains my contact details ,it reflects where to find me.